brendt/stitcher.io/src/content/blog/2020-07-24-php-8-named-arguments.md

 <em class="center small">Named arguments also support array spreading</em>

-You might have guessed it from the examples: named arguments allow to pass input data into a function, based on their argument name instead of the argument order.
+You might have guessed it from the examples: named arguments allow you to pass input data into a function, based on their argument name instead of the argument order.

 I would named arguments are a great feature that will have a significant impact on my day-to-day programming life.
 You're probably wondering about the details though: what if you pass a wrong name, what's up with that array spreading syntax?
 Well, let's look at all those questions in-depth.